A guide for single Christian women

 Whatever helps you to get to the next level of yourself, invest in it.

 Because later on when you are married and maybe have kids your time and resources will be limited.

 Benefits of being a single woman

-Well, now that I have been in a committed relationship for 6 months, I can share what I found out.
+Well, now that I have been in a committed relationship for a while, I can share what I found out.

 Godly advice for singles

 Of course, I can’t finish this post without leaving at least a word of encouragement for my fellow single Christian ladies.

 Whether you might have been single for much longer than you hoped.
 Or miss the intimacy of a committed relationship.
 It can be though!

 I know firsthand how hard it can be to find contentment in this season.
 And I honestly don’t believe any godly woman should ever strive for contentment.

 With that said, however, I have to admit that the best dating advice I can give you is to remember that being single is not a curse and being in a relationship is not a cure-all.